 - Using a wooden spoon, mix in other optional ingredients.
 Alternatively, knead in other optional ingredients on a lightly floured surface until just evenly distributed throughout the dough.
 Do not over mix or over knead.

 - Grease or line with parchment paper two cookie sheets.
 Divide dough in half and form into a rectangle approximately 2-inches wide by ½-inch tall.
-Bake until golden brown and dough begins to split on the top; 20-30 minutes.
+Bake until golden brown and dough begins to split on the top; 20 to 30 minutes.
 Remove from oven and drop temperature to 250 degrees.

 - When cool enough to handle, cut into ½-inch slices along the diagonal.
 Lay each slice on its side on cookie sheets and return to oven.
-Bake 7-10 minutes more, then turn slices over and bake another 7-10 minutes.
+Bake 7 to 10 minutes more, then turn slices over and bake another 7 to 10 minutes.
 Cool on wire racks.

 - If desired, dip one end of the biscotti in chocolate glaze (4 ounces chocolate, melted; 2 Tablespoons butter, vanilla extract.) and place on wax paper until solidified.